Comments on chiral algebras and $\Omega$-deformations: Discussion

-We have enjoyed useful discussions with Francesco Benini, Kiril Hristov, and Leonardo Rastelli.
+We have enjoyed useful discussions with Francesco Benini, Kiril Hristov, Leonardo Rastelli, and Junya Yagi.
 We are particularly grateful to Christopher John Beem for numerous informative conversations and patient explanations.
+We would also like to thank the anonymous referee for the careful reading of the paper and the useful feedback.
 The work of NB is supported in part by the Odysseus grant G0F9516N from the FWO.
 PB is supported by the STARS-StG grant THEsPIAN.
 FFG is a Postdoctoral Fellow of the Research Foundation - Flanders (FWO).
 This work is also supported in part by the KU Leuven C1 grant ZKD1118 C16/16/005.